21Bruce/resolved-bot/README.md

 1. Install the go programming language, this can be done by searching "golang installation"
 2. clone this repository
 3. run `go build` in root directory of project

+If you would like to test new features, the `develop` branch is a decently tested staging area for new feautres, usually 3 features ahead of `main`.

 ## How to use: